paralax/ColossalOpera/intermediate/vaki_puzzle_solver.md

 Vaki puzzles are solved by completing the grid so that there is a letter and a number and in each cell, each letter and each number appears once in each column and once in each row, and each pair appears only once in the grid.

-For a little bit more, see http://www.vakipuzzles.com/.
+For a little bit more, see [the Vaki Puzzle website](http://www.vakipuzzles.com/).

 # Input Description